 We offer students a wide range of dual degree options.
 Students can combine a Columbia MBA with one of 11 other professional degrees such as law, engineering, medicine, international affairs, or social work.
 Interested candidates must apply separately to the Business School and the second school or program.
 Each school makes admission decisions independently.

 Dual degree students register in one school per term.
-Unless otherwise noted on the list of participating schools, students may begin in either school and tailor their registration in subsequent terms to meet their academic objectives, provided they meet both schools’ course, residence, and sequencing requirements.
+Columbia Business School does not defer students to future terms, so dual degree applicants should apply to the Business School for the term in which they plan to enroll.
+Exceptions may be considered to this policy on a case-by-case basis and for the 3 year JD/MBA.
+Students must tailor their registration in subsequent terms to meet their academic objectives, and both schools’ course, residence, and sequencing requirements.
 Students pay the tuition and fees of, and are granted financial aid by, the school in which they are in residence.
 School-specific scholarships and fellowships are usually not transferable.

 The established dual-degree tracks include:

 - Architecture: MBA and MS in Urban Planning

 - Dental and Oral Surgery: MBA and DDS

 - Engineering and Applied Science: MBA and MS in Industrial Engineering

 - International and Public Affairs: MBA and MIA

 - Law: MBA and JD